- Applications open: Monday 1 March 2021

 - Demonstrated commitment to accessibility and inclusiveness for people of all-abilities

-- The number of Glen Eira residents that will benefit
+- The benefit provided to Glen Eira residents

 - The capacity of the organisation to undertake the project